If You’re Only Going to Get One Dutch Oven, This Is the Size You Should Buy

 The Best Dutch Oven Size

 Dutch ovens can be teeny-tiny (think: just one quart) and monstrously big (think: 13.5 quarts).
 If you’re looking for the Goldilocks suggestion, we recommend getting something that’s at least 5.5 or 6 quarts.
 This way, you’ll be able to make all those amazing stews, soups, and no-knead breads that you come across online.
 Something this big will be large enough to help you feed a crowd and you can absolutely still braise a chicken in there.
-Anything smaller, and it tends to be too small for most of the recipes out there.
+Opt for something smaller and it tends to be too small for most of the recipes out there.

 The Best Dutch Oven Shape